SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 All parameters are stored in two two json files.
 - The parameters of the main script are stored in parameters.json, which specifies which gym environment to use, the parameters relative to visualizations.
 The parameter number_tests_to_run specifies the number of runs to perform to compute the mean losses.
 If it is set to 1, the mean losses will not be computed.

-- For each gym environment, a json file containing the gym environment name contains all the parameters relative to this environement, and the control used.
+- For each gym environment, a json file containing the gym environment name contains all the parameters relative to this environment, and the control used.
 The syntax is parameters_"gym_env_name".json

-To use the model on a different gym environement, an other json file must be created, which contains the same structure and parameters, but with different values.
+To use the model on a different gym environment, an other json file must be created, which contains the same structure and parameters, but with different values.

 The plots and animations will be saved in the folder "folder_save", with the following structure: folder_save => environment name => time and date of the run